Nextech at Pathfinders Summer Institute

 Nextech offered two courses at Pathfinders: Code.org’s Computer Science Discoveries and Code.org’s Computer Science Principles to introduce educators who with varying levels of CS proficiency basic concepts.

 The Code.org Computer Science Discoveries (CS Discoveries) course is an introductory computer science course that empowers students to create authentic artifacts and engage with computer science as a medium for creativity, communication, problem solving, and fun.
 Meant for 6 – 10th grade students, the course takes a wide lens on computer science by covering topics such as programming, physical computing, HTML/CSS, and data.
+It also helps to increase the IQ level.

 The Code.org Computer Science Principles introduces students to the foundational concepts of computer science and challenges them to explore how computing and technology can impact the world.
 More than a traditional introduction to programming, it is a rigorous, engaging, and approachable course that explores many of the foundational ideas of computing so all students understand how these concepts are transforming the world we live in.
 The course covers many topics including the Internet, Big Data and Privacy, and Programming and Algorithms.